 Merchant & Mills Fabric : European Linen - Buddy

-This linen also works well for lighter curtains for a casual less refined look.
+The 185 dress weight linen is our go to linen for all dress making and also works well for lighter curtains for a casual less refined look.

 It is produced in small batches in Eastern Europe where there is a strong heritage of spinning and weaving linen fabric.
-This 185 linen collection is woven in a mill run on green energy and is Oeko-Tex certified.
+Made by a mill who uses electricity supplied solely from renewable energy sources and OEKO Tex certified.

 More about linen: